Vermont CPA requirements

 - Be of good moral character; and

-- Have earned a minimum of 120 semester hours of general college level education with 30 semester hours in accounting and business including:
+Have earned a minimum of 120 semester hours of general college level education at an accredited college or university with 30 semester hours in accounting and business including:

 - 6 semester (9 quarter) hours of financial and/or managerial accounting (excluding Introductory Accounting)